nullromo/sinking-islands/README.md

     track
 -   show players their own cards that they played
 -   there is a bug where characters cannot flee from lava flows
+-   if a partially-executed movement set is illegal (for example, if 2 characters on small capacity islands try to switch places), then the game will think the movement set is illegal